 The entire area of the Eastern Sierra starting in Bishop all the way up to the Sonora Pass provides great escapes into wilderness to experience and see the changing of colors for yourself.
 There are Fall Color Guides available in the Eastern Sierras and Instagram is awash with fall foliage, users sharing their latest finds, providing information on where the best colors are each day.

 For those of us in Southern California, it’s a long drive to many of these places.
-This is why Bishop is the perfect destination.
+This is why finding fall colors in Bishop is the perfect destination.
 Bishop is the most southern point where you can get a good view of the colors without having to drive for an eternity!
 It makes a good place to start your explorations from or to use as a base.

 Outside of Bishop there are plenty of places within an easy drive, depending on where you base yourself.
 From Bishop, you can head out to Buttermilk Country which is along the way to the higher canyons off Highway 168.
 There are plenty of unpaved roads zigzagging through the countryside with clusters of aspens around the streams.